 The area around Zurich Airport is ideal for sports activities.
 All you need is the right equipment.
-You can hire all your gear from the Service Center at Zurich Airport.

 It's not just the aircraft that get their own tarmac at Zurich Airport – inline skaters, cyclists and Nordic walkers do, too.